-Please contact your Members of Congress to introduce the Save Oak Flat Act
+Please contact your Members of Congress to Cosponsor the Save Oak Flat Act

-Please ask your members of Congress to support and co-sponsor the Save Oak Flat Act when it is reintroduced in the House and Senate in 2021 to right a wrong, protect the religious freedom of Indigenous people, save an important recreational area, and protect the plants and animals that inhabit this biologically rich part of the Tonto National Forest.
+Please ask your members of Congress to support and co-sponsor the Save Oak Flat Act to right a wrong, protect the religious freedom of Indigenous people, save an important recreational area, and protect the plants and animals that inhabit this biologically rich part of the Tonto National Forest.

-The Save Oak Flat Act will correct Section 3003 of the 2015 National Defense Authorization Act; which currently allow the US government to give Oak Flat, a sacred recreational and ecological haven, which is US public land, to foreign mining companies.
+The Save Oak Flat Act corrects Section 3003 of the 2015 National Defense Authorization Act; which currently allow the US government to give Oak Flat, a sacred recreational and ecological haven, which is US public land, to foreign mining companies.

 Section 3003 of the land exchange was added to the 2015 National Defense Authorization Act at the last minute in the dead of night because the supporters of the exchange were repeatedly unable to pass the bill as a stand-alone measure.